 - hanging light kit from Amazon

 - If you're planning on painting it, do it now.
 Make sure to sand, clean and prim the urn with metal primer.
-Then paint two coats of paint that is compatible with metal.
+Then paint two coats of paint, using paint that is compatible with metal.

 - After it's dry thread your hanging light kit through the X and hang.